-Charge: The goal of the Safety Committee is to help the San Bernardino Community College District eliminate workplace injuries and illnesses by involving employees in achieving a safe, healthful workplace and promoting awareness and participation in emergency response programs.
+Charge: The goal of the Safety Committee is to help the San Bernardino Community College District eliminate workplace injuries and illnesses by involving employees n achieving a safe, healthful workplace and promoting awareness and participation in emergency response programs.
 The committee will assist management in identifying safety hazards and suggesting ways to eliminate them.
 The committee reviews all safety-related incidents, injuries, accidents, illnesses, and deaths; makes suggestions to management for prevention of these accidents; conducts quarterly workplace inspections, identifies hazards, and recommends methods for eliminating or controlling hazards; annually evaluates the college's workplace safety and health programs for effectiveness; and makes suggestions to management for improvements.
 The Safety Committee meets monthly.

-Membership: Vice President, Administrative Services; Director, Facilities, Maintenance and Operations; Coordinator, Health and Wellness Center; one faculty and/or classified staff representative from the Public Safety and Services Department; Biological Sciences or Physical Sciences Departments; District Police; Disabled Students Programs and Services; and Human Resources; Classified staff representative appointed by CSEA and faculty representative appointed by SBCCTA, one Student Senate appointee, and one District Environmental Health and Safety representative.
+Membership: Vice President, Administrative Services; Director, Facilities, Maintenance and Operations; Coordinator, Health and Wellness Center; one faculty and/or classified staff representative from the Public Safety and Services Department; Biological Sciences or Physical Sciences Departments; Campus Police; Disabled Students Programs and Services; and Human Resources; representation from CSEA and SBCCTA.